codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 ## Weekly updates of build usage

-Select to receive weekly summaries of your builds across your pipelines along with other statistical data.
+Select to receive weekly summaries of builds across your pipelines along with other statistical data.
 This information can be useful if you want to understand your overall project build health and capacity usage.

 * In **Updates**, select or clear **Receive updates...**.